 The season of caracoles is short – mid May to late June, and during those months, the Andalusian capital of Seville

 bursts with bars that offer caracoles dishes.

 Cured deep-red pork sausage

 .
 Spicy or sweet, short or long, raw or cooked, it can be eaten on its own as a tapa

 or can be added to other dishes like soups and stews.
 Traditionally, chorizo is made using pork mince and spices, predominantly paprika.
 It is encased in natural casings which are made from intestines.
 Chorizo can also be a fresh sausage, in which case it must be cooked before eating.

 The small Galician town of Vila de Cruces actually hosts the most famous chorizo festival, which is held every February.

-Heavy bean stew cooked with bacon, sausages, pork shoulder and saffron.
-Because it is a heavy dish, it is usually made during winter months.
-This dish is originally from the northern Spanish region of Asturias, but it has spread all over Spain and it is one of the most important dishes of the Spanish cuisine.
+, but it has spread all over Spain and it is one of the most important dishes of the Spanish cuisine.
 Fabada asturiana is very easy to prepare and the ingredients needed are inexpensive and easy to find.
 However, you can now buy canned fabada asturiana in every Spanish supermarket.